Your interface can fail.

 Your show won't.

-Keel is a rock-solid virtual stand-in for your audio interface.
-Whether you're recording inputs or running backing tracks, it keeps one stable device between your hardware and your DAW — so when a cable gets kicked or macOS reshuffles your devices mid-show, nothing drops.
-No re-mapping.
-No reset.
-No scramble before you go live.
+Keel is a rock-solid virtual stand-in for your audio interface — so when a cable gets kicked or macOS reshuffles your devices mid-show, nothing drops.
+No re-mapping, no scramble before you go live.

 Apple-notarized· macOS 13 → macOS 26· Bit-exact, zero added latency· One-time purchase